kjsdesigns/TABSH/README.md

 Ignore the python directory.

 When delivering the solution, deliver the content of a shell script file that can be executed within the root directory of the project.
-The shell script should:
+The shell script (I'll call my "udpdate script" should:
 1. Overwrite the complete text of any files that are necessary to change to make the updates.

 2. At the end, check in all changes with an appropriate commit message based on the nature of the changes (replace "commet changes" in string with changes description), execute command: